zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-A small but important note is that we can always use \\( \vert \mathrm{cos}{\theta} \vert \\) to evaluate the upper part of the Chapman function since, if the angle is greater than 90 degrees, the direction of the ray can be reversed, and the cosine negated.
+A small but important note is that we can always use \\( \vert \cos{\theta} \vert \\) to evaluate the upper part of the Chapman function since, if the angle is greater than 90 degrees, the direction of the ray can be reversed, and the cosine negated.

 #### Evaluating Optical Depth Using the Chapman Function